courtneyburch/Pizza-Calculator/README.md

 # Pizza-Calculator
 A tool to compare different pizzas and decide which one is the best value.
+I was inspired to make this tool after seeing an item online stating that one 18 inch round pizzas is "more pizza" than two 12 inch round pizza.
+Factoring in different prices makes it even more difficult to choose the best option.
 Users can select a shape and enter dimensions, price, and quantity.
 The page will calculate the price per square inch and display which pizza is the best value.

 # CSS Features
 - mobile-first layout hides title image and stacks content